 I like a good name and tagline so ‘Bubbly Grape Wine Tours – we’ll drive you to drink’ had me at the start.
 Drive us to drink they did – our Gourmet Wine Lunch Tour took us to 6 cellar doors for tastings and lunch at Brancott Estate.

 When you sign up for a Bubbly Grape Tour they ask if there are any wineries you’d like to visit, there may also be some flexibility on the day, so the summary below just gives an idea of where you could go.
-The Marlborough Wine Trail Map has a map of all cellar doors in Blenheim.
+Visit Wine Marlborough to see all wineries and cellar doors in Blenheim.

 Given we were on an organised tour, every winery we visited had a table set up for us with glasses and tasting notes.
 Knowledgeable and friendly staff took us through the generous tastings on what turned out to be an excellent day out in Blenheim.